Everything You Need to Know About What Is ALS

 • Lodging (available in our Clinic in Algodones) at Hotel Hacienda or Hotel Cielito Lindo

-• Preferential prices for future reinforcements/applications
+• Preferential prices for future reinforcements/applications ( when applicable).

 Giostar Mexico Stem Cell Therapy

-Being part of the last three decades of innovative discoveries in the research-based area of regenerative medicine, Stem Cell Therapy promotes the reduction and stoppage of degenerative diseases or conditions, such as ALS, physical injuries and aging, bolstering the regeneration of damaged tissues, bodily processes and overall well-being.
+Being part of the last three decades of innovative discoveries in the research-based area of regenerative medicine, stem cell therapy promotes the reduction and stoppage of degenerative diseases or conditions, such as ALS, physical injuries and aging, bolstering the regeneration of damaged tissues, bodily processes and overall well-being.

 Giostar Mexico specializes in medical tourism, receiving patients from all over the world.
 With the acquired understanding based on scientific research, we are able to provide personalized protocols to each patient.
 Through specialized allogenic mesenchymal adult stem cells, our regenerative therapy concentrates stem cells in the targeted area, organ or immune system, helping the body stop the progression of a disease or condition and begin regeneration.